-- A. Per LCSC Policy 3.116, Animals are not allowed in any building owned or leased by LCSC unless required to assist an owner with a disability or for pre-approved educational or research purposes.
+- 2) Therapy animal teams have no special rights of access, except in facilities where they are welcomed.
+For example, therapy animals may not enter businesses with "no pets" policies or accompany their handler in the cabin of an airplane regardless of their therapy animal status. - 3) Therapy animal teams must be formally invited to visit LC State, or the handler must make a formal request to be a part of an official college sponsored program, educational activity or event. - 4) The animal must be housebroken. - 5) The animal must be well behaved and under the handler's control at all times. - 6) The animal and handler must not disrupt the normal flow of business. - 7) The handler is responsible for the animal's health and well-being; as well as any necessary cleanup and/or damage that their therapy animal may cause. - 5.
+Pets - A. Per LC State Policy 3.116, Animals are not allowed in any building owned or leased by LC State unless required to assist an owner with a disability or for pre-approved educational or research purposes.
 Although interactions with animals are known to provide measurable benefits to owners both with and without disabilities, general benefits do not qualify pets to accompany their handler-owners on campus.
 In the State of Idaho, leaving a pet unattended in a vehicle during prolonged inclement weather (hot or cold) is unlawful.
 All provisions regarding animals on public property as outlined in Lewiston City Code, Art.
 I. Section 8-1 through 8-20 and Art.
 II.
 Section 8-21 through 8-48 will apply. - B. Request and Campus Notification Procedures - 1) Primary Contacts - a.
 Students with service animals are not required to notify academic offices or officials of the animal's presence on campus.
 However, students residing in the Residence Halls must notify the Residence Hall office. - b.
 Students requesting to have a companion or service animal in a college residence hall, must also complete and sign the Service/Companion Animal Agreement form.
-Forms are available on the Disability Services webpage at http://www.lcsc.edu/disability-services/accommodations/ c.
-Students in need of a companion animal in the residence halls must contact the Disability Services office to determine their need, verify appropriate documentation and assist in communication with Residence Life office.
+Forms are available on the Accessibility Services webpage at Accessibility Services | Lewis-Clark State - c.
+Students in need of a companion animal in the residence halls must contact the Accessibility Services office to determine their need, verify appropriate documentation and assist in communication with Residence Life office.
 Students requesting companion animals may contact: